Here we go again…

 The way I work best is to dive right in and go all in, so I’m not starting off slow.
 For Whole30 Round 2, I’m adding the Focus T25 program.

-Focus T25 is a home workout video series designed by Shaun T, creator of the Insanity video workout series.
+Focus T25 from Beachbody On Demand is a home workout video series designed by Shaun T, creator of the Insanity video workout series.
 T25 program is an intense full-body workout program, working every major muscle group with no breaks.
 It is similar to Insanity or P90X, but condensed into a non-stop 25 minute workout.

 Focus T25 consists of ten 25 minute workouts.
 For the first five weeks, you are in the Alpha Phase, rotating through five workouts: